Throughout most of the 20th Century and now into the 21st, charismatic and Methodist Christians have had very little to do with each other.

 Charismatics, who trace their modern origins to the Azusa Street Revival in 1906, define themselves by expressive worship, congregational autonomy, and a steadfast belief in the most vivid and visible of Holy Spirit manifestations: praying in tongues, divine healing, and being slain in the Spirit.

-Methodists, meanwhile, have by and large been defined by reverent worship, connectional church government, and a general apprehension that too much Holy Spirit fervor will make us, well, not very methodical.
+Methodists, meanwhile, have by and large been defined by reverent worship, connectional ecclesiology, and a general apprehension that too much Holy Spirit fervor will make us, well, not very methodical.

 Excesses within the charismatic movement have led to the charismania of the prosperity gospel and word of faith prophecy.

 Excesses on the Methodist side have led to a restrained worship that on more than one occasion has quenched the Spirit whom charismatics celebrate.

 The divide even impacted my alma mater, Asbury Seminary.
 Because of its theological heritage, you would think the school would be more open to charismatic teaching and expression (charismatics have almost exclusively found their home among theological conservatives), yet in the late 60s and early 70s controversy arose around those issues.
 So in 1967 the Trustees issued an Official Statement In Relation To Glossolalia which asked those students and/or faculty who pray in tongues not to do so publicly in Seminary worship services or to promote the practice on the campus.

 (By the time I got there twenty years later, that language & those restrictions were but a dim memory in Wilmore, Kentucky.)

 All this to say that for reasons of style and substance, Methodists and charismatics have kept their respectful, if suspicious, distance from one another.

 And I would say that separation betrays a sad ignorance of history, John Wesley, and the Holy Spirit himself.